jorgschonau/jorgschonau.github.io/sentiments_issues.md

 Index 75 shows a peak for the sentiment "joy", however, when investigating closer, this section of the book contains an old childhood memory that is still haunting Winston.

-Bascially he steals a small piece chocolate under the eyes of his staving mother and baby sister and runs away.
-When he comes back hours later, both are gone, never to be seen again.
+When he is still a child, he steals a small piece chocolate under the eyes of his starving mother and his baby sister and runs away.
+When he comes back hours later, both mother and sister are gone, never to be seen again.

 precious, chocolate, mother, food (as in the lack of food, rationing of food, the fighting over food ...)